What Mobility Scooter Is Right For Me?

 A Combination Of Indoor And Outdoor Areas Is At Your Disposal.

-Before you go out and buy a scooter, give some thought to the types of terrain you’ll be travelling on.
+Before you go out and buy a scooter, consider the types of terrain you’ll be travelling on.
 With its greater manoeuvrability, you would better suit a three-wheeled model for use inside.
 Choose a four-wheel scooter with compact wheels and a tight turning radius if you are more adventurous.
 You know common door widths ahead of time to see whether your scooter will fit through them.
 Cut down two inches of width so that the hinges work.
 A foldable model is your best bet if you plan on transporting your scooter often, from your house to the local mall or another location.

 Dimensions for Scooters